You may have heard of Daniel Tammet before – he’s the man who can teach himself to speak a new language fluently in a week!

 In 2005, Daniel took part in a documentary called “The Boy with the Incredible Brain.”

 While filming was taking place, the crew challenged Daniel to learn to speak Icelandic, a notoriously difficult language.

-Not content to stop there, Daniel went on to create his own language, Mänti, which so far consists of around 1,000 words.
+Daniel went on to create his own language, Mänti, which so far consists of around 1,000 words.

 While Daniel had amazing abilities from a young age, it took almost 25 years for doctors to diagnose him with savant syndrome and high-functioning autism.

 Tammet says, “Years before doctors informed me of my high-functioning autism and the disconnect it causes between person and language, I had to figure out the world as best I could.
 I was a misfit.
 The world was made up of words.
 But I thought and felt and sometimes dreamed in a private language of numbers.”

 Because of his autism, some things are still overwhelming for Daniel.
 He finds beaches impossible because there are “too many pebbles to count”, he has to drink his tea at exactly the same time every day, and he eats exactly 45 grams of porridge for breakfast each morning.